Chances are you are currently renting a room, a house, or an apartment since over 43 million households are in some form of rental situation.

 Leasing a house offers tenants the sense of security of living in a home and the flexibility of not having to purchase a property.

-Unlike an apartment, landlords leasing a house may also include an “option to buy” or “rent-to-own” clause in the agreement.
+Unlike an apartment, landlords leasing a house may include an “option to buy” or “rent-to-own” clause.

-Under a lease option to buy (and depending on the exact terms of the contract), rental payments are an investment toward a down payment on the property.
+Under a lease option to buy (and depending on the contract’s exact terms), rental payments are an investment toward a down payment on the property.

 Rent-to-own agreements are attractive for many individuals or families with trouble securing a mortgage loan.

-When deciding between leasing an apartment vs. renting, you must consider how long you’re willing to rent the unit.
+When deciding between leasing an apartment vs. renting, you must consider how long you will rent the unit.

 Are you okay with living in that apartment building for at least a year?